Josh Hamilton: Drug addiction and alcoholism

-Hamilton's struggles with drugs and alcohol are well documented.
-He first stopped using drugs and alcohol after being confronted by his grandmother, Mary Holt.
 In May 2008, Hamilton said he had not used drugs or alcohol since October 6, 2005.

-When giving a brief summary of his recovery, Hamilton says simply: "It's a God thing."
-He does not shy away from telling his story, speaking to community groups and fans at many functions.
-He frequently tells stories publicly of how he believes that Jesus brought him back from the brink and that faith is what keeps him going.
+When giving a brief summary of his recovery, Hamilton has said: "It's a God thing."
+He has stated publicly that he believes that Jesus brought him back from the brink, and that faith is what keeps him going.
 Hamilton also wrote an autobiography called Beyond Belief which explains how he quit drugs and alcohol and found a relationship with God.
-His then-wife Katie sometimes accompanied him, offering her perspective on his struggles as well.

-To comply with the provisions of MLB's drug policy, Hamilton provided urine samples for drug testing at least three times per week.
-Rangers' coach Johnny Narron said of the frequent testing: "I think he looks forward to the tests.
-He knows he's an addict.
-He knows he has to be accountable.
-He looks at those tests as a way to reassure people around him who had faith."

-In late 2008 Hamilton, among other celebrities such as Brian Welch and Greg Ellis, appeared in testimonial videos called "I Am Second", in which he shares his story of recovering from drug use with the help of his Christian faith.
+In late 2008, Hamilton, among other celebrities such as Brian Welch and Greg Ellis, appeared in testimonial videos entitled "I Am Second".
+In his video, Hamilton shared his story of recovering from drug use with the help of his Christian faith.